-If you have the Save Our Bones Program, you already know that manganese is a Foundation Supplement because it is essential for connective tissue and protein synthesis.
+If you have the Osteoporosis Reversal Program, you already know that manganese is a Foundation Supplement because it is essential for connective tissue and protein synthesis.
 You are also aware of its important role in other aspects of health, including the production of thyroxine, the main thyroid hormone.

-And fruits and veggies like artichokes, spinach, and pineapples are just a few of the delicious Foundation Foods listed in the Save Our Bones Program that contain manganese.
+And fruits and veggies like artichokes, spinach, and pineapples are just a few of the delicious Foundation Foods listed in the Osteoporosis Reversal Program that contain manganese.

-But the Save Our Bones Program does more.
+But the Osteoporosis Reversal Program does more.
 It clearly tells you which are the most important nutrients that nourish and strengthen your bones when present in the body at the same time and in the right proportion and dosage.